davidwong19/cronos-sentiment-analyse/README.md

 -   `pip install beautifulsoup4`
 -   `pip install selenium`
 -   `pip install textblob`

+### 1.2 Running the scripts
+You can run the python script by navigating to the **automation folder**.
+You need to change the directory in the various '.bat' files to where your 'python.exe' is located.

 ## 2. sources used to create dataset 'reviews_cronos_groep.csv'

 - indeed